BriarPrince/BriarPrince/README.md

 <summary> Pony Town Notes</summary>

 - Freely C+H & interact, unless my name says otherwise
-- W2i is heavily encouraged, as I am often s-afk, off-tab, or I simply missed your message
+- W2i is heavily encouraged, as I am often s-afk, off-tab, or I simply missed your message.
+I am not ignoring you
 - If you are on my friendlist or we follow eachother, I would appreciate your company
 </details>